 The Layout of the Museum

 The Musee d’Orsay is tiny compared to the Louvre.
 However it is still a huge museum and the permanent collection spans four floors and several important periods.
 It houses the largest collection of impressionist paintings in the world!

 This museum is the home of art created from 1848 to 1914.
 On the top floor you will view the stunning masterpieces of the impressionists and post-impressionists.
 The paintings are arranged thematically and stylistically to provide different perspectives.

 Downstairs houses the earlier Symbolists and Realists, including a new room for Courbet’s giant canvases, and new art nouveau galleries.

-Tip for the Musee D’Orsay: Focus your visit!
+Important Tip for the D’Orsay Museum in Paris: Plan your visit!

 In advance of your visit, familiarize yourself with how the museum is laid out.
 I suggest that you plan your visit in advance.
 First try to spend time on a selected period or artists that you love.
 That way you will get to see the artists that know and love, before serious exhaustion and serious sensory overload sets in.
 Press here to get an updated map of the layout of the museum.

 We spent five hours and barely touched the surface…..our brains just couldn’t handle anymore art (nor our feet)….